outlyerapp/integrations/zookeeper/README.md

-Zookeeper Integration
+ZooKeeper Integration
 =====================

 == Description ==

-Zookeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
+ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.

-This integration will monitor your Zookeeper cluster by collecting Zookeeper metrics using [four letter words](http://zookeeper.apache.org/doc/r3.4.12/zookeeperAdmin.html#sc_zkCommands) commands.
+This integration will monitor your ZooKeeper cluster by collecting ZooKeeper metrics using [four letter words](http://zookeeper.apache.org/doc/r3.4.12/zookeeperAdmin.html#sc_zkCommands) commands.

-Once enabled you will get a default Zookeeper dashboard and alert rules to help you get started monitoring your key Zookeeper metrics.
+Once enabled you will get a default ZooKeeper dashboard and alert rules to help you get started monitoring your key ZooKeeper metrics.

 == Metrics Collected ==